INSPIRE-MIF/gp-data-service-linking-simplification/proposals/Part-B-team/Consolidated-proposal-Part-B.md

 #### Proposed mapping and rationale

 The default language will be set to the data set metadata default language.
-The other supported language (if any) will be maped to the xml:lang for WFS and ATOM and the SupportedLanguages element of the INSPIRE GetCapabilities extension.
+The other supported languages (if any) will be mapped to the xml:lang for WFS and ATOM and the SupportedLanguages element of the INSPIRE GetCapabilities extension.

 #### Detailed mapping description